Both Sides Now (Joni Mitchell album)

-Both Sides Now is a concept album by Canadian singer-songwriter Joni Mitchell that was released in 2000.
-It is her 17th studio album.
+Both Sides Now is a concept album and the seventeenth studio album by Canadian singer-songwriter Joni Mitchell that was released in 2000.
 The album won two Grammy Awards in 2001 for Best Traditional Pop Vocal Album and Best Instrumental Arrangement Accompanying Vocalist(s) for the song "Both Sides Now" and a Juno Award for Vocal Jazz Album of the Year.

 Background and release

 The album traces the progress of the modern relationship through Mitchell's orchestral renditions of classic jazz songs.
 Two of her own songs are included: "A Case of You" (1971) and "Both Sides Now" (1969).
 The orchestra was arranged and conducted by Vince Mendoza.

 In the liner notes, co-producer Larry Klein describes the album as "a programmatic suite documenting a relationship from initial flirtation through optimistic consummation, metamorphosing into disillusionment, ironic despair, and finally resolving in the philosophical overview of acceptance and the probability of the cycle repeating itself".

 A limited run of copies was released on February 8, 2000, in chocolate box packaging for Valentine's Day with several lithographs of Mitchell paintings.
 A jewel case edition was released on March 20, 2000.

 On tour, Mitchell performed the songs in the same sequence as the album, but she opened with the overture "Nuages", the first movement from Nocturnes, an orchestral suite composed by Claude Debussy.
 "Nuages" is the French word for "clouds".
-Although the music sets a romantic mood, the use of this piece can be seen as a pun since Clouds is the name of the album on which the song "Both Sides Now" made its appearance.
+Clouds is the name of the album on which the song "Both Sides Now" made its appearance.